 First of all, one defines the notion of partially isometric opens. $\phi : U \rightarrow V$ is a partial isometry between the opens $U$ and $V$ if it is an isometry from $U$ to $V$.
 There is no need that it can be prolonged to the whole ambient space containing $U$.

-Now, let us explain why the really interesting maps for invariance properties in metric spaces are not global isometries but the partial ones, between opens.
+Let us now explain why the really interesting maps for invariance properties in metric spaces are not global isometries but the partial ones, between opens.
 Look at the interval $[0;1]$: there are only two global isometries (the identity, and the symmetry around $1/2$).
 Nevertheless, there are many partial isometries.
 Indeed, when balls are small enough, they are partially isometric.
 The groupoid of partial isometries figures the homogeneous nature of this space, except in the neighbourhood of its boundary.

 Hence, the good notion is the one of partial isometries.
-However, if you consider those partial isometries on any Borel sets, it is obvious that there is no probability measure invariant under such maps in whole generality.
-Just look at the following compact space : $\{\frac{1}{n},n\in \mathbf{N}\}\cup \{0\}$, with the distance associated with the absolute value.
+However, if you consider those partial isometries between any Borel sets, you can check that there is no probability measure invariant under such maps in whole generality.
+Just look at the following compact space: $\{\frac{1}{n},n\in \mathbf{N}\}\cup \{0\}$, with the distance associated with the absolute value.
 It is denumerable, and all its singletons are partially isometric to each other.
 As a consequence, the $\sigma $-additivity prevents the existence of a suitable probability.
 Nevertheless, demanding only the invariance relatively to partially isometric opens, one easily sees that the Dirac measure in $0$ suits.
-One can actually show that it is the only suitable measure in this case.
+One can actually show that it is the only suitable measure in that case.

-Let us define a few more notations, in order to begin the construction of our measures: $K$ is the main non-empty compact metric space, and if $A$ is a subspace of $K$, one denotes $N(A;\varepsilon )$ the lower bound of the cardinal number of the coverings of $A$ with open balls of radius $ \varepsilon $ and whose centres are elements of $A$.
-Since $K$ is compact, this number is finite, and since it is an integer, the lower bound is reached for at least one covering.
+Let us define a few more notations, in order to begin the construction of our measure: $K$ is the main non-empty compact metric space, and if $A$ is a subspace of $K$, one denotes $N(A;\varepsilon )$ the infimum of cardinals of coverings of $A$ by open balls of radius $ \varepsilon $ and whose centres are elements of $A$.
+Since $K$ is compact, this number is finite, and since it is an integer, the infimum is reached for at least one covering.
 We call such a covering a $\varepsilon $ -minimal covering of $A$, in order to sum up the exact expression which should be "covering of minimal cardinal by open balls with radius $ \varepsilon $ and centres chosen in $A$".